 - A TARPN node can be operated via SSH links from a PC workstation on the local LAN.
 This can be via WiFi or Ethernet.

 - VNC from any workstation.

 - Minicom terminal emulator for taking incoming calls -- with Ring sound effect

-- Tools for scanning I2C buss and configuring the I2C based TNC-PI TNCs
+- Support for TNC-PI daughter card (shield card) TNC.
+Tools for scanning I2C bus and configuring the I2C based TNC-PI TNCs

 - piTermBpq, a Raspberry PI specific varient of the BPQtermTCP program -- runs in the Raspberry PI GUI -- can also accept connections from the Linux or MSWindows versions

 of the BPQtermTCP program.

 TNCs and Radios -- Making Links